-We signed two framework agreements with the government of Kazakhstan for Special DP World has been providing management services to the Port of Aktau, Kazakhstan's country, which has one of the fastest growing main cargo and bulk terminal on the Caspian Sea, and Khorgos SEZ, which is strategically situated on the China-Kazakhstan border and has been acting as the primary transit point for trans-Eurasian cargo trains.
+We signed two framework agreements with the government of Kazakhstan for Special become a shareholder of the Port of Berbera Economic Zones (SEZ) in Aktau and Khorgos.
+DP World has been providing management services to the Port of Aktau, Kazakhstan's Sea, and Khorgos SEZ, which is strategically situated on the China-Kazakhstan border and has been acting as the primary transit point for trans-Eurasian cargo trains.